 Completed a Master's Degree in Business Management from Tsinghua University (Beijing, China).
 She started her career in 1991 at the Department of International Cooperation of the China Electricity Council.
 Since then, she has been intensely involved in international cooperation business in major projects and events between China's power sector and international community.
 She worked in the then Ministry of Power Industry since 1993, and later held major positions in charge of international affairs in China State Power Corporation (1996-2003) and State Grid Corporation of China (2003 till now).
-Mengrong Cheng is also a member of the IEC Market Strategy Board (MSB), and Director of Sherpa on the Management Committee of the Global Sustainable Electricity Partnership (G-SEP).
+Mengrong Cheng is also a Director of Sherpa on the Management Committee of the Global Sustainable Electricity Partnership (G-SEP).